 Languages › French How to Conjugate "Ennuyer" (to Bore) Share Flipboard Email Print Getty Images French Grammar Pronunciation & Conversation Vocabulary Resources For Teachers by ThoughtCo Updated May 24, 2019 How would you say "I'm bored" in French?
 If you conjugate the verb ennuyer (to bore), then you can use " Je m'ennuie."
 It's quite simple, though there are some tricks to this verb conjugation and a quick lesson will make it all crystal clear.
 Conjugations Ennuyer is a stem-changing verb, which means that the 'Y' often changes to an 'I' to retain the proper pronunciation.
 You'll see it in the imperfect past tense, the nous and vous of the present tense, and the passé simple and imperfect subjunctive forms of ennuyer.
 Once you learn to keep an eye on that little issue, the conjugations are quite simple.
 They tend to fall in line with regular -ER verbs, which makes learning these just a little easier.
 To conjugate ennuyer, begin by recognizing that its stem is ennuy-.
 From there, simply match the subject pronoun with the appropriate tense of your sentence and you're good to go.
 For instance, "I'm bored" can be as simple as "j'ennuie" and "we will be bored" becomes "nous ennuierons."
 Subject Present Future Imperfect j' ennuie ennuierai ennuyais tu ennuies ennuieras ennuyais il ennuie ennuiera ennuyait nous ennuyons ennuierons ennuyions vous ennuyez ennuierez ennuyiez ils ennuient ennuieront ennuyaient The Present Participle Add the ending -ant to the verb stem of ennuyer and you have the present participle ennuyant.
 It's quite useful and can be an adjective, gerund, or noun as well as a verb.
 The Past Participle and Passé Composé The passé composé is another common way to express the past tense "was bored" in French.
 To form it, begin with the appropriate conjugation of the auxiliary verb avoir to fit the subject pronoun.
 Then, add the past participle ennuyé.
 It comes together quickly: "I was bored" is "j'ai ennuyé" and "we were bored" is "nous avons ennuyé."
 More Simple Conjugations The subjunctive verb mood is used when the action of being bored is somehow questionable or uncertain.
 In a similar manner, if the action is dependent on something else, then the conditional verb mood is used.
 Primarily reserved for formal writing, you might encounter the passé simple in literature.
 The same applies to the imperfect subjunctive.
 While it's not essential to memorize these, being able to recognize them will aid your reading comprehension.
 Subject Subjunctive Conditional Passé Simple Imperfect Subjunctive j' ennuie ennuierais ennuyai ennuyasse tu ennuies ennuierais ennuyas ennuyasses il ennuie ennuierait ennuya ennuyât nous ennuyions ennuierions ennuyâmes ennuyassions vous ennuyiez ennuieriez ennuyâtes ennuyassiez ils ennuient ennuieraient ennuyèrent ennuyassent The imperative verb form is used for short statements that often request or demand something.
 When using these, skip the subject pronoun: use "ennuie" rather than "tu ennuie."
 Imperative (tu) ennuie (nous) ennuyons (vous) ennuyez Continue Reading How Would You Conjugate "Exister" in French?
-"Listen" for the Simple "Écouter" Conjugations Learn How "Grossir" Is Conjugated in French You'll "Pick Up" the "Cueillir" Conjugations Before You Know It You'll "Dance" Right Through Conjugations of "Danser" You'll Find a French Lesson on "Désirer" Quite "Desireable" How Would You Conjugate "Durer" (to Last)?
-"Direct" Your Attention to the Conjugations of "Diriger" How Do You Conjugate "Passer" (to Pass) in French?
-How to Conjugate the Verb "Jouir" (to Enjoy) in French How to Say Enter in French: Conjugations of Entrer How Do You Conjugate "Fuir" (to Flee) in French?
-How Is "Demander" Conjugated, You "Ask"?
-"Throw" the Conjugations of "Lancer" Into Your French Vocabulary How Do You Conjugate "Worry" in (Inquiéter) in French?
-How Would You Say "to Close" in French?
+How Would You Conjugate "Durer" (to Last)?
+How Do You Conjugate "Passer" (to Pass) in French?
+Learn How "Grossir" Is Conjugated in French You'll "Pick Up" the "Cueillir" Conjugations Before You Know It "Listen" for the Simple "Écouter" Conjugations You'll "Dance" Right Through Conjugations of "Danser" How to Say Enter in French: Conjugations of Entrer You'll Find a French Lesson on "Désirer" Quite "Desireable" How Do You Conjugate the Verb "Dîner" (to Have Dinner) in French?
+"Direct" Your Attention to the Conjugations of "Diriger" Are You Sure You Know How to Conjugate the French "Accueillir"?
+How Do You Conjugate "Worry" in (Inquiéter) in French?
+How Do You to Conjugate the French Verb "Rentrer" (to Return)?
+"Throw" the Conjugations of "Lancer" Into Your French Vocabulary How Is "Demander" Conjugated, You "Ask"?